manudragon333/qdb/Angular.md

 # How to minify Angular app

+# How to change ng- prefix to your custom name

+# How to manage dev dependencies

 # What is dependency injection
 DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
 Dependencies are services or objects that a class needs to perform its function.